binygreenberg/redis-toolkit/README.md

 # Redis Toolkit

 Collection of some useful Redis tools.
-Currently `analyze` and `delete`
+Currently `analyze` and `delete`.

 ## Install
 ```